gerhynes/mongodb-notes/README.md

 ## The hidden `multi` setting

 To update multiple records at the same time, you need to pass in the `multi` option set to `true`.
 By default, `multi` is set to `false`.

+## Geospatial data with MongoDB

+MongoDb records geospatial data as GeoJSON objects or as coordinate pairs, in the format Longitude, Latitude.

+MongoDB has support for both 2d and 2d sphere queries.